Close Menu

 Troubleshooting common issues after installation

 If the outlet doesn’t work, double-check all wire connections and the power supply.
-If problems persist, shut off power and call a professional electrician for assistance.
+If problems persist, shut off the power and call a professional electrician for assistance.

 Pro Tips and Safety Precautions